-- (a) General.--The Committee on Foreign Relations shall keep verbatim transcripts of all committee and subcommittee meetings and such transcripts shall remain in the custody of the committee, unless a majority of the committee decides otherwise.
-Transcripts of public hearings by the committee shall be published unless the chairman, with the concurrence of the ranking member, determines otherwise. - (b) Classified or Restricted Transcripts .-- - (1) The chief clerk of the committee shall have responsibility for the maintenance and security of classified or restricted transcripts, and shall ensure that such transcripts are handled in a manner consistent with the requirements of the United States Senate Security Manual. - (2) A record shall be maintained of each use of classified or restricted transcripts as required by the Senate Security Manual. - (3) Classified transcripts may not leave the committee offices, or SVCÿ09217 of the Capitol Visitors Center, except for the purpose of declassification or archiving, consistent with these rules. - (4) Extreme care shall be exercised to avoid taking notes or quotes from classified transcripts.
-Their contents may not be divulged to any unauthorized person. - (5) Subject to any additional restrictions imposed by the chairman with the concurrence of the ranking member, only the following persons are authorized to have access to classified or restricted transcripts. - (A) Members and staff of the committee in the committee offices or in SVCÿ09217 of the Capitol Visitors Center; - (B) Designated personal representatives of members of the committee, and of the majority and minority leaders, with appropriate security clearances, in the committee offices or in SVCÿ09217 of the Capitol Visitors Center: - (C) Senators not members of the committee, by permission of the chairman, in the committee offices or in SVCÿ09217 of the Capitol Visitors Center; and - (D) Officials of the executive departments involved in the meeting, in the committee offices or SVCÿ09217 of the Capitol Visitors Center. - (6) Any restrictions imposed upon access to a meeting of the committee shall also apply to the transcript of such meeting, except by special permission of the chairman and ranking member. - (7) In addition to restrictions resulting from the inclusion of any classified information in the transcript of a committee meeting, members and staff shall not discuss with anyone the proceedings of the committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself, or unless such communication is specifically authorized by the chairman, the ranking member, or in the case of staff, by the staff director or minority staff director.
+- (1) The chief clerk of the committee shall have responsibility for the maintenance and security of classified or restricted transcripts or materials, and shall ensure that such transcripts or materials are handled in a manner consistent with the requirements of the United States Senate Security Manual. - (2) A record shall be maintained of each use of classified or restricted transcripts or materials as required by the Senate Security Manual. - (3) Classified transcripts or materials may not leave the committee offices, or SVC-217 of the Capitol Visitors Center, except for the purpose of declassification or archiving, consistent with these rules.

+- (4) Extreme care shall be exercised to avoid taking notes or quotes from classified transcripts or materials.
+Their contents may not be divulged to any unauthorized person. - (5) Subject to any additional restrictions imposed by the chairman with the concurrence of the ranking member, only the following persons are authorized to have access to classified or restricted transcripts or materials: - (A) Members and staff of the committee in the committee offices or in SVC-217 of the Capitol Visitors Center; - (B) Designated personal representatives of members of the committee, and of the majority and minority leaders, with appropriate security clearances, in the committee offices or in SVC-217 of the Capitol Visitors Center; - (C) Senators not members of the committee, by permission of the chairman, in the committee offices or in SVC-217 of the Capitol Visitors Center; and - (D) Officials of the executive departments involved in the meeting, hearing, or matter, with authorization of the chairman, in the committee offices or SVC-217 of the Capitol Visitors Center. - (6) Any restrictions imposed by the committee upon access to a meeting or hearing of the committee shall also apply to the transcript of such meeting, except by special permission of the chairman and ranking member. - (7) In addition to restrictions resulting from the inclusion of any classified information in the transcript of a committee meeting or hearing, members and staff shall not discuss with anyone the proceedings of the committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself or is a member or staff of a relevant committee or executive branch agency and possess an appropriate security clearance, or unless such communication is specifically authorized by the chairman, the ranking member, or in the case of staff, by the staff director or minority staff director.
 A record shall be kept of all such authorizations.

-(c) Declassification .--
+(c) DECLASSIFICATION.-

-(1) All noncurrent records of the committee are governed by Rule XI of the Standing Rules of the Senate and by S. Res.
+- (1) All noncurrent records of the committee are governed by Rule XI of the Standing Rules of the Senate and by S. Res.
 474 (96th Congress).
-Any classified transcripts transferred to the National Archives and Records

-Administration under Rule XI may not be made available for public use unless they have been subject to declassification review in accordance with applicable laws or Executive orders.
+Any classified transcripts or materials transferred to the National Archives and Records Administration under Rule XI may not be made available for public use unless they have been subject to declassification review in accordance with applicable laws or Executive orders. - (2) Any transcript or classified committee report, or any portion thereof, may be declassified, in accordance with applicable laws or Executive orders, sooner than the time period provided for under S. Res.
+474 if:

-- (2) Any transcript or classified committee report, or any portion thereof, may be declassified, in accordance with applicable laws or Executive orders, sooner than the time period provided for under S. Res.
-474 if: - (A) the chairman originates such action, with the concurrence of the ranking member; - (B) the other current members of the committee who participated in such meeting or report have been notified of the proposed declassification, and have not objected thereto, except that the committee by majority vote may overrule any objections thereby raised to early declassification; and - (C) the executive departments that participated in the meeting or originated the classified information have been consulted and consented to the declassification.
+- (A) the chairman originates such action, with the concurrence of the ranking member: - (B) the other current members of the committee who participated in such meeting or report have been notified of the proposed declassification, and have not objected thereto, except that the committee by majority vote may overrule any objections thereby raised to early declassification; and - (C) the executive departments that participated in the meeting or originated the classified information have been consulted regarding the declassification.